kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0049 Recording of aircraft titles and security documents.md

 </div>

-\(b\) There is no fee for recording a bill of sale that accompanies an application for aircraft registration and the proper fee under Part 47 of this chapter.
+\(b\) There is no fee for recording a bill of sale that accompanies an application for aircraft registration and the proper fee under [[Volume 1/C Aircraft/0047 Aircraft registration.md|Part 47 of this chapter]].

 \(c\) Each conveyance must be accompanied by the proper fee, that may be paid by check or money order to the Federal Aviation Administration.